 When a GMP-certified manufacturer encounters a product defect, they employ a variety of checks and tests to help find a solution.
 Oftentimes, these companies turn to an experienced materials testing lab to support them throughout the production and quality control processes and to help identify issues and comply with GMP manufacturing regulations.

 Hiring an outside laboratory that specializes in finding solutions to unique production challenges is helpful when internal resources are not sufficient or are simply too back logged to meet time constraints.
 Below is a description of how material testing methods can help a company comply with GMP throughout the research, development, and end user product testing cycles.

-1. Research – Material testing can be used to measure the properties of potential components under environmental, production, and use scenarios.
+1. Research.
+Material testing can be used to measure the properties of potential components under environmental, production, and use scenarios.
 Reverse engineering of a competitor or vendor’s product is also a common application.

-2. Development – If a challenge occurs while performing product testing during the development stage, cleanliness testing, materials characterization and other analytical techniques may help resolve the issue.
+2. Development.
+If a challenge occurs while performing product testing during the development stage, cleanliness testing, materials characterization and other analytical techniques may help resolve the issue.

-3. End Use Testing – If failures occur during end use testing, material testing can determine if your product is faulty or if unanticipated environmental issues have caused the failure.
+3. End-use testing.
+If failures occur during end use testing, material testing can determine if your product is faulty or if unanticipated environmental issues have caused the failure.

-Having a GMP Product Testing Challenge?
+Are You Facing a GMP Product Testing Challenge?

 When you encounter a disruptive challenge in your manufacturing operation, don’t let it bog you down.
 Innovatech Labs offers material testing services that help companies manage product testing challenges related to GMP and get them a solution with a fast turnaround time.
-Tell us about your issue and we can begin to work with you as soon as possible.
+Contact us about your issue and we can begin to work with you as soon as possible.